Posted on Aug 12, 2019 in Private Client by Graham Lambert

 The policy is a requirement to protect the beneficiaries for any misconduct or mistakes of the executor.
 For most family situations, where the executor is also a beneficiary, this is an extra cost which serves no real practical purpose.

-If you have a Will, this insurance is not required.
+If you have a Will, this insurance is not normally required.

-3. If you don’t have a Will: You have no say over who inherits your property, who you may want to look after your children or what is to happen to your body.
+3. If you don’t have a Will: You have no say over who inherits your property, who you may want to look after your children or what is to happen to your remains.

 Your estate would be divided using intestacy rules that were created over 50 years ago.
 These rules make no allowances for special items or relationships - your closeness, or otherwise, to your relatives.
 Your estate may not be divided in a tax effective way, and your estate could therefore face a tax bill that could have been avoided.
 It could also mean young relatives inherit large sums without any proper oversight or protection.